allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 ```

 In distributed systems, a [404](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404) response code is quite common and may result from temporary inconsistency across the entire system.
-Its occurrence is signaled by the ```ExternalServiceResourceNotFoundException``` exception and a warning-level log.
+Its occurrence is signaled by the ```ExternalServiceResourceNotFoundException``` and a warning-level log.
 Here, we are more interested in the scale of occurrences, which is why we use metrics, than analyzing individual cases, hence we log such cases at the warning level.

 The situation looks a bit different in the case of responses with a code of [422](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/422).
 If the request is rejected due to validation errors, either our service has a defect and produces incorrect data,
-or the data comes from another service (which is why it's crucial to log what we receive from external services).
+or we receive incorrect data from external services (which is why it's crucial to log what we receive from external services).
 Alternatively, the error may be on the recipient side in the logic validating the received request.
 It's worth analyzing each such case, which is why
-errors of this type are logged at the error level and signaled by the ```ExternalServiceRequestValidationException``` exception.
+errors of this type are logged at the error level and signaled by the ```ExternalServiceRequestValidationException```.

-Other errors from the 4xx family occur much less frequently.
+Other errors from the 4xx family occur less frequently.
 They are all marked by the ```ExternalServiceClientException``` exception and logged at the error level.

 #### Server-side errors